-Early fall is a vital time for feeding birds as they need help to them get through the coming winter.
+Early fall is a vital time for feeding birds as they need help to them get through the coming winter, and there are things to consider when feeding birds in winter.
 High energy foods such as fat balls are ideal but always remove the mesh bags, as these can trap tiny feet.

 8. Plant the right flowers